apache/airavata/dev-tools/ansible/README.md

 And deploy software them via:

 - `ansible-playbook -i inventories/jetstream all_deploy_js.yml`

-Or do both steps at once via:

-- `ansible-playbook -i inventories/jetstream build_all_js.yml`

 The same flags as above (-t, --start-at-task) are *quite* useful.